deckhouse/deckhouse/ee/candi/cloud-providers/vsphere/docs/ENVIRONMENT.md

 {% endalert %}

 {% alert %}
-Deckhouse uses `ens192` as default interface for virtual machines in vSphere, so if you want to use static IP addresses for the `mainNetwork`, you must create `ens192` as default interface in the virtual machine image.
+Deckhouse uses the `ens192` interface as the default interface for virtual machines in vSphere.
+Therefore, when using static IP addresses in `mainNetwork`, you must create an interface named `ens192` in the OS image as the default interface.
 {% endalert %}

 ## Infrastructure